meyer-nils/structural_optimization/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/meyer-nils/structural_optimization_exercise/HEAD)

 # Structural Optimization
-Jupyter notebooks for my structural optimization lecture MRM-0156.
+Accompanying code for my structural optimization lecture MRM-0156.
 The images of the lecture are generated with notebooks having a prefix `lecture`.
 The solution to exersices are documented in notebooks having a prefix `exercise`.